When is drinking too much wine an addiction?

 5. Your evening drinking ritual has crept into the daytime.

-Day drinking can interfere with your alertness, your ability to do work, or drive.
-Constantly making excuses to drink earlier in the day?
-If you’ve taken that nightcap into the daytime, your wine habit might be morphing into addiction.
+Day drinking has become something of a meme and joke lately, but it can interfere with your alertness, your thought processes, and your ability to work or drive.
+Do you make excuses to drink earlier in the day or joke that “it’s five o’clock somewhere”?
+If you’ve brought your nightcap into the daytime, your wine habit might be morphing into addiction.

-6. You regret the things you say and do after a few bottles of wine.
+6. You regret the things you say and do after a few glasses or bottles of wine.

-And hey, we’ve all made that one stupid move at that one party after knocking back a few too many.
-But if you regularly act in a way you aren’t proud of when under the influence, and still find yourself drinking, pause and think about your goals.
+Hey, we’ve all made that one stupid move at that one party after knocking back a few too many.
+But if you regularly act in ways you aren’t proud of when under the influence, yet still find yourself drinking, that’s an indication to pause and think about your goals.

-7. Or maybe you don’t even remember the things you say and do after a few bottles.
+7. Or maybe you don’t even remember the things you say and do after a few glasses or bottles.

 Alcoholic blackouts happen when you consume too much alcohol too quickly.
 They don’t happen to everyone, and the relationship between blackouts and addiction isn’t clear.
-But if your friends are regularly telling you how wild you were the night before, and you have no recollection of the evening, you may be blacking out.
+But if your friends have to regularly tell you what you got up to the night before, and you have no recollection of the evening—or if you look at your phone in the morning and don’t remember making those calls or sending those texts—you may be blacking out.
 This can be an indication of a problem.

 8. Wine is causing you to miss work, school, or social events.